-Tilting: No player is allowed to lift or move the bubble hockey machine either vertically or horizontally while the game is in progress.
+Tilting: No player is allowed to lift or move the dome hockey machine either vertically or horizontally while the game is in progress.

 Players are not allowed to hold the puck intentionally to stop the clock.
 If such behavior is noted then, the scorekeeper is allowed to count a 5 second countdown.
 If a five-second breach happens, one goal penalty will be put upon the breaching team as punishment.

-Shots can be made from anywhere on the players body as long as they are legal, bubble hockey rules allow it.
+Shots can be made from anywhere on the players body as long as they are legal, dome hockey rules allow it.
 This could be stick and skates.

 If the puck has gone into the plane of the net, then the goalkeeper in that particular goal, must move the goalie in a specific timely way so as to avoid getting a stalling breach.

 Players are not supposed to intentionally block the ejection point.
 Three such breaches or rather infractions as recorded by the scorekeeper will lead to a one goal penalty.